raspberrypilearning/astro-pi-flight-case/worksheet2.md

 This section assumes you are using the buttons from the Astro Pi kit.
 If you are using the APEM buttons or another type of buttons, these may differ in their installation.

 Take a button, then unscrew and remove the nut.
 Sometimes the nut will get stuck on the button cap, but it should come off if you wiggle it.
-Keep the washer on the thread.

 ![Remove nut from button](images/buttons1.png)